 On the Closing Date, we expect to issue the Class 2M-1 Notes, the Class 2M-2 Notes and the Class 2B-1 Notes (the "Offered Notes"), which will be our unsecured general obligations.
 The Holders of the Class 2M-2 Notes can exchange all or part of that Class for proportionate interests in the Class 2M-2A, Class 2M-2B and Class 2M-2C Notes (together, the "Exchangeable Notes"), and vice versa.
 Additionally, the Holders of the Class 2M-2A Notes, Class 2M-2B Notes and Class 2M-2C Notes can exchange all or part of those Classes for proportionate interests in the Classes of "Related Combinable and Recombinable Notes" (the "RCR Notes") in the applicable combinations set forth on Schedule I, and vice versa.
 Certain Classes of related RCR Notes may further be exchanged for proportionate interests in other Classes of RCR Notes in the applicable combinations set forth on Schedule I, and vice versa.
-The Offered Notes, the Exchangeable Notes will be subject to the credit and principal prepayment risk of the related portion of a certain pool (the "Reference Pool") of residential mortgage loans (the "Reference Obligations"), with an aggregate unpaid principal balance as of January 31, 2017 (the "Cut-off Date") of approximately \$39,988,464,990 (the "Reference Pool Cut-off Date Balance").
+The Offered Notes, the Exchangeable Notes and the other RCR Notes are collectively referred to as the "Notes".
+As further described below, the Notes will be subject to the credit and principal prepayment risk of the related portion of a certain pool (the "Reference Pool") of residential mortgage loans (the "Reference Obligations"), with an aggregate unpaid principal balance as of January 31, 2017 (the "Cut-off Date") of approximately \$39,988,464,990 (the "Reference Pool Cut-off Date Balance").